2019-20 ASEAN and Mekong Program Bilateral Budget Estimate

-The Australian Government will provide an estimated $32.6 million in total ODA to the ASEAN and Mekong region in 2017-18.
+The Australian Government will provide an estimated $33.7 million in total ODA to the ASEAN and Mekong Program in 2019-20.

-Against this background, Australia's ASEAN and Mekong Program helps countries implement a coordinated response to cross-border challenges such as human trafficking and constraints to trade.
-There is a growing understanding in the region that in some instances, unilateral actions are less effective and joint approaches are necessary.
+Australia's ASEAN and Mekong Program helps ASEAN implement a coordinated response to regional challenges such as constraints to trade, transboundary water management and human trafficking.
 The value of the regional aid program lies in its ability to tackle cross-border challenges that cannot be addressed through bilateral investments alone.

-Our program is organised around the following two objectives as outlined in the Southeast Asia Regional Economic Growth and Human Security Aid Investment Plan.
+Our program is organised around two objectives as outlined in the Southeast Asia Regional Economic Growth and Human Security Aid Investment Plan.

 Objective 1: Enabling regional economic cooperation and inclusive growth